rizo/io/README.md

 - Development relese: [`0.2.0`](https://github.com/rizo/io/tree/0.2.0)

-Simple, secure and composable abstraction for efficient stream processing in a purely functional fashion.
+This library implements flow-based programming primitives for stream processing in a purely functional fashion.

-This library implements flow-based programming primitives for data processing.
 An application can be viewed as a network of asynchronous processes, called _nodes_, communicating by means of streams of structured data chunks.

 Each node can be in three different states: